So you want to make a paracord camera wrist strap. Great! We love DIY. It’s how Simplr began — making one strap for myself.

 What We’ll be Making

 A non-braided paracord camera wrist strap with a quick-release — a nice, utilitarian design that’s strong enough for a DSLR, yet packs small.
 You don’t need much to make it, and the total time is about 20 minutes.
 Once finished, you’ll have a very useful accessory that takes up virtually no space in your camera bag.

 Paracord Camera Wrist Strap Materials

-- 550 Paracord — available from Lowes, Home Depot and about about a zillion places including these guys.
+- 550 Paracord — available from Lowes, Home Depot and about about a zillion places.

 - Scissors or Sharp Knife (No, we’re not responsible if you cut yourself.)